-Don't execute the legs individually or you will end up losing much of your profit.
+Don't execute the legs individually or you will lose much of your profit.
 Spread pricing can be very volatile on expiration months farther out.

 Keep in mind that these are ballpark prices at best.
 After the alerts go out, prices can be all over the map.